 The second slab of ribs stayed on the smoker for another hour.
 I cooked this slab until a toothpick slid through the meat and the slab almost fell apart when being lifted with some tongs.

-These ribs were “fall off the bone” tender and took five and a half hours to smoke.
+These unwrapped baby back ribs were “fall off the bone” tender and took five and a half hours to smoke.

 Now that you have seen what I did let’s talk about why your ribs will probably be different.